North Charleston, South Carolina: 1996–present: redevelopment

 The Charleston Naval Base ranked as the largest employer of civilians in South Carolina into the 1990s.
 The influence of Lowcountry legislators and the threat of nuclear attack played an important role in keeping North Charleston's bases open in the face of periodic attempts at closure.

 In the early 1990s, with the resolution of the Cold War and the fall of the Soviet Union, plus impending defense budget cuts, the Charleston Navy Base was proposed for closure.
 In 1993, the Charleston Naval Base was given a closure date of April 1, 1996.
 Given its annual expenditures of approximately 1.4 billion dollars in the region, the base's closing represented a major loss of jobs and a blow to the entire Tri-County economy.
-Over the years, billions of federal dollars had flowed into the region's economy and hundreds of thousands of jobs were filled by military and civilian personnel, the vast majority being civilians.
-Much military personnel who worked at or passed through the base returned to the city to retire.
-Following the closure of the Charleston Naval Base and the Charleston Naval Shipyard, parts of the base and dry docks were leased out to various government and private businesses.
+Over the years, billions of federal dollars had flowed into the region's economy and hundreds of thousands of jobs were filled by military and civilian personnel, the vast majority civilians.
+Many military personnel who worked at or passed through the base returned to the city to retire.
+After the Charleston Naval Base and Charleston Naval Shipyard closed, parts of the base and dry docks were leased to various government and private businesses.
 Community parks for North Charleston were established on old base grounds, including Riverfront Park.

 After years of development, community input and revisions, the Noisette Community Master Plan for the old naval base was finalized in a contractual agreement in early 2004.
 The plan sought to preserve historic architectural styles, neighborhood diversity, and the area's unique social fabric.
 It is also intended to restore environmental stability and beauty, attract jobs, improve services such as education and health care, reduce dependence on car travel, promote recreation, eliminate the foundations of crime and poverty, and strengthen residents' sense of pride.

 In 2005, city officials discovered that Noisette had borrowed $3 million against the land on the former base without their knowledge.
-The next year, Noisette borrowed $23.7 million from Capmark Investing Group, using the majority of its remaining land on the base as collateral.
+The next year, Noisette borrowed $23.7 million from Capmark Investing Group, using most of its remaining land on the base as collateral.
 Noisette failed to make timely repayment to Capmark, and the property went into foreclosure.
-Representatives of Noisette insisted at the time that they would be able to repay Capmark and make good on their vision for redeveloping the old Navy base.
+Noisette representatives insisted at the time that they would be able to repay Capmark and make good on their vision for redeveloping the old Navy base.

 In July 2014, the City of North Charleston and Chicora Garden Holdings, LLC announced the planned redevelopment of the old Naval Hospital property, to be known as the Chicora Life Center.
 As part of that announcement, Chicora Garden Holdings announced an initial $3 million investment in the project.
-The City of North Charleston announced that the Chicora Life Center "will feature myriad social, government, non-profit and care facilities – all in one building conveniently located in the heart of Charleston County."
+The City of North Charleston announced that the Chicora Life Center "will feature myriad social, government, non-profit and care facilities—all in one building conveniently located in the heart of Charleston County."